flint-xf-fan/Federated-RLHF/README.md

 [![FedRLHF](FedRLHF-problem.png)](FedRLHF-problem.pdf)

+### (updating...)
+Code release progress
+⚠️ we are still testing the setup & configuration script. we will update this page once everything is ready ⚠️

+- [x] [IMDB experiments] code setup and scripts uploaded
+- [ ] [IMDB experiments] code clean up, test and detailed instructions
+- [ ] [MovieLens experiments] code setup and scripts upload
+- [ ] [MovieLens experiments] code clean up, test and detailed instructions

 ## Overview
 This repository contains the official implementation of **FedRLHF: A Convergence-Guaranteed Federated Framework for Privacy-Preserving and Personalized Reinforcement Learning with Human Feedback**, as presented at **AAMAS 2025**.